 How algorithms can save people from an early death

-It’s a scene characteristic for medical series such as House, MD or ER: An alarm goes off and the rapid response team rushes in to revive a patient.
+It’s a common scene in medical series such as House, MD or ER: An alarm goes off and the rapid response team rushes in to revive a patient.
 But what if the warning had come hours before the life-threatening event actually occurred?
-The US Food and Drug Administration recently greenlighted a system designed to provide exactly that.
+The US Food and Drug Administration recently greenlighted a system designed to provide exactly such a warning.
 “FDA approves crisis-predicting algorithm to save patients from early death” was one typical headline announcing the news.

 The reports describe WAVE, a platform developed by Florida-based med-tech company Excel Medical.
 Created to protect at-risk patients by predicting life-threatening situations, the always-on system monitors key vital signs and calculates the risk of a potentially fatal event, such as heart attack or respiratory failure, within the next six to eight hours – and then immediately warns hospital staff.

 Some commentators found it notable that WAVE is driven by a computer program.
 “This is the first such algorithm to receive FDA approval” is how the US-based tech blog Gizmodo put it.
 Excel Medical wrote in its press release that the WAVE platform is the “first of its kind to be cleared by the FDA.”
-Talking to Gizmodo, Mary Baum, chief strategy officer at Excel Medical, said that WAVE saves patients’ lives by recognizing when their condition is deteriorating, thus saving precious time.
+Talking to Gizmodo, Mary Baum, chief strategy officer at Excel Medical, said that WAVE keeps patients alive by recognizing their condition is deteriorating, thus saving precious time.